Rachel Riley: Strictly Come Dancing

-From September 2013, Riley appeared in the eleventh series of the BBC One ballroom dancing programme Strictly Come Dancing with professional dancing partner Pasha Kovalev.
-She was eliminated in week 6 of the show, on 3 November, after losing out in the dance-off against Abbey Clancy and Aljaž Škorjanec, who went on to win the series.

-According to Riley she lacked a natural talent for performing, so instead sought to frame each dance as that of a character.
-For the first five weeks, Riley suffered from stage fright, commenting that "As soon as the music would start, I would have a fuzzy brain and it was like an out-of-body experience"; after seeing a cognitive behavioural therapist she was able to control her breathing, and so was only able to truly enjoy the show for what proved to be her final appearance.
+From September 2013, Riley appeared in the eleventh series of the BBC One ballroom dancing programme Strictly Come Dancing with professional dancing partner and future husband Pasha Kovalev.
+She was eliminated in week six of the show, on 3 November 2013, after losing out in the dance-off against Abbey Clancy and Aljaž Škorjanec, who went on to win the series.
+According to Riley, she lacked a natural talent for performing, so instead sought to frame each dance as that of a character.
+For the first five weeks, Riley suffered from stage fright, commenting, "As soon as the music would start, I would have a fuzzy brain and it was like an out-of-body experience"; after seeing a cognitive behavioural therapist, she was able to control her breathing, and so was only able to truly enjoy the show for what proved to be her final appearance.

 Other work

-From 2013 to 2014, Riley co-presented on the Channel 5 programme The Gadget Show with Jason Bradbury.
-She presented three series of the show and was later replaced by Amy Williams.
+From 2013 to 2014, Riley co-presented the Channel 5 programme The Gadget Show with Jason Bradbury.
+She worked on three series of the show and was later replaced by Amy Williams.
 In 2016, Riley was part of the three-person presenting team for ITV's six-part series, It's Not Rocket Science, billed by the network as an entertainment series celebrating science.
-Her co-presenters, Ben Miller and Romesh Ranganathan, similarly had a background in science and maths.

 In August 2016, it was announced that Riley had joined Sky Sports to present Friday Night Football alongside her former Countdown co-presenter Jeff Stelling, and Fantasy Football Club with Max Rushden and Paul Merson.
 She left Friday Night Football in 2017.